mikeeq/mbp-fedora-kernel/README.md

   - you need to manually extract firmware from MacOS
     - <https://github.com/Dunedan/mbp-2016-linux/issues/71#issuecomment-517444300>
     - <https://github.com/Dunedan/mbp-2016-linux/issues/71#issuecomment-515401480>
+  - or download it from <https://packages.aunali1.com/apple/wifi-fw/18G2022>

-> The firmware files to use can be found by running `ioreg -l | grep C-4364` or `ioreg -l | grep RequestedFiles`, copy from `/usr/share/firmware/wifi` when being on MacOS
+> Firmware can be found by running `ioreg -l | grep C-4364` or `ioreg -l | grep RequestedFiles` under MacOS

 ```
 Put the firmware in the right place!